SikaiWang224/teamproject-/proposal.md

 ### Predictions:
 According to the hypotheses above, we believe that every time when the Federal Reserve announcements related to a piece of good news are released, the stock of companies within the S&P 500 will show a good trend and vice versa.
 Whether it has a piece of good news is determined by the sentiment score that we measure.

+### Data Transformation:
+#### High-level Overview:
+- Perform sentiment analysis on the Federal Reserve announcements using natural language processing to obtain sentiment scores.
+- Merge the sentiment scores with the corresponding stock and ETF returns.
+- Analyze the correlation between the sentiment scores and stock market movements.

 ## Necessary Data
 ### Final Dataset
+- Observation: Federal Reserve announcements, S&P 500 stocks, and sector ETFs.
+- Sample Period: Recent 10 most significant Federal Reserve announcements.
+- Necessary Variables: Sentiment scores, stock prices, and returns.
 #### Federal Reserve announcements:
 Recent 10 most viewed and important Federal Reserve announcements (https://www.federalreserve.gov/newsevents.htm)
 #### Sentiment standard:
 We will create one that evolved from what we have used during the mid-term project.
+#### Selected Sector ETFs:
+- Financials: Financial Select Sector SPDR Fund (XLF)
+- Technology: Technology Select Sector SPDR Fund (XLK)
+- Healthcare: Health Care Select Sector SPDR Fund (XLV)
+- Consumer Discretionary: Consumer Discretionary Select Sector SPDR Fund (XLY)
+- Consumer Staples: Consumer Staples Select Sector SPDR Fund (XLP)
+- Industrials: Industrial Select Sector SPDR Fund (XLI)
+- Energy: Energy Select Sector SPDR Fund (XLE)
+- Materials: Materials Select Sector SPDR Fund (XLB)
+- Utilities: Utilities Select Sector SPDR Fund (XLU)
+- Real Estate: Real Estate Select Sector SPDR Fund (XLRE)
 #### Return:
-According to the Federal Reserve announcements date, we will select the stock price for S&P 500 between one week before the announcement date and one week after the announcement date.
-And then we take the returns for each S&P 500. (https://finance.yahoo.com/)
+We will select the stock prices for the S&P 500 and sector ETFs between one week before and one week after the announcement date for each Federal Reserve announcement.
+Then, we will calculate the returns for each stock and ETF.
+The ETF returns can be accessed through financial data providers such as Yahoo Finance (https://finance.yahoo.com/).
+#### Data Storage:
+##### Raw Inputs:
+- Federal Reserve announcements: stored in a folder named "announcements"
+- Stock prices and ETF returns: stored in a folder named "stock_data"
+- Final Dataset: stored in a folder named "final_data"
 #### Target variable
-Our **Target variable** are sentiment scores for each stock and find out the correlation between return and this sentiment score.
+Our **Target Variable** is the sentiment score for each announcement.
+We aim to find the correlation between these sentiment scores and the returns on the S&P 500 stocks and selected sector ETFs.

-###